 - Also see these 15 Cool Facts on Calgary’s +15 Network.

 Calgary’s continued population growth has also played a part in the municipal government’s decision to build more key infrastructure needed in the city.
 The Stoney Trail ring road and the new West LRT are a few example, while LRT stations, parks and pathways are always well-kept and in some instances completely renovated – just like Prince’s Island Park and Bowness Park – where complete overhauls were done to improve the parks accessibility and features.

 Consistent infrastructure improvements will only make Calgary more and more appealing to live in as the years pass, that’s for sure!

 While foreign culture is in abundance, so is our own home grown western culture.
 Look at the Calgary Stampede for example, an annual event that celebrates and commemorates our western heritage.
-It is just one of many fun and exciting things to do every year in Calgary that contribute to an enjoyable living experience filled with tons of local fun and happiness.
-Yeeee-haw!
+It’s just one of many fun and exciting things to do every year in Calgary that contribute to an enjoyable living experience filled with tons of local fun and happiness!

 Why do you love living in Calgary?
-Please leave us a comment below and let us know!
-Here are 20 Reasons Why I Love Calgary!
+Please leave us a comment below and let us know and we will add it to our list of 20 Reasons Why to Love Calgary!

 For more of the best local activities, events and everything else to do with YYC, be sure to give us a like at Calgaryism on Twitter, Facebook and Instagram to stay updated via your live social media feed!
 We hope to see you there!